 |NNSBS conducting anti-terrorist drills (Photo credit: NTA NG)|

-Thanks to its ongoing Counter Terrorists Counter Insurgency (CTCOIN) Operations, the Nigerian Military has a clear edge in asymmetric type of warfare whereby the enemy’s intention and ability is unknown and its tactics constantly changing.
+Thanks to its ongoing Counter-Terrorists Counter Insurgency (CTCOIN) Operations, the Nigerian Military has a clear edge in an asymmetric type of warfare whereby the enemy’s intention and ability is unknown and its tactics constantly changing.
 Boko Haram has perfected the art of unconventional warfare, being fluid and dynamic on the battlefield while also combining high-mobility to that effect.

 Unmanned Combat Operations

 Nigeria’s entry into the unmanned operation began after the country acquired brand new CAIC CH-3 UCAVs from the Peoples Republic of China making Nigeria one of the first few countries to do so globally.
-Although, it has conducted unmanned operations seamlessly for quite sometimes however, it did lose one CH-3 in Bornu, Northern Nigeria.
-Despite that South Africa possess the Seeker 400 UAV, it chose not to arm it since the country do not have any foreseeable threat.
+Although it has conducted unmanned operations seamlessly for quite sometimes, however, it did lose one CH-3 in Bornu, Northern Nigeria.
+Despite that South Africa possess the Seeker 400 UAV, it chose not to arm it since the country does not have any foreseeable threat.